 Pool Fencing Laws & Regulations in NSW

 Southern Cross Frameless Glass will install a Pool Fence compliant with NSW laws.
-As a NSW licensed professional, you can trust us to provide you the advice required to avoid the hefty penalties for non-compliance.
-More importantly by keeping your pool legally fenced, you will keep your children and guests safe.
+As a NSW licensed professional, you can trust us to provide the advice required to avoid the hefty penalties for non-compliance.
+More importantly keeping your pool legally fenced will keep your children and guests safe.

 Below is a summary of pool fencing regulations and should be used as a guide only.